Eli Pascal, LSW Director

 Pronouns: she/her/hers

-Sallie Pappas is the Project Manager for the campus-wide federal grants received from the Department of Justice, Office on Violence Against Women.
-She is responsible for ensuring that all programmatic goals are being met while providing fiscal management for grant funds.
-Ms. Pappas received her Master's Degree in Public Health (M.P.H.) and her Bachelor of Arts degree in Sociology from the University of California, Los Angeles.
-She has over 30 years experience working in social services and public health, including the areas of reproductive health, child abuse prevention, hunger and homeless prevention, and now sexual assault prevention.
+Sallie Pappas is the Project Analyst for the CARE department, managing campus-wide committees, providing programming support, and managing multiple funding sources and programs for the department, including the Survivor Support Fund, YOGA as Healing program, GET SAFE self-defense classes, Holistic Healing programming and the Coordinated Community Review Team (CCRT) for the campus.
+Ms. Pappas received her Master's Degree in Public Health (M.P.H.) and her Bachelor of Arts in Sociology from the University of California, Los Angeles.
+She has over 35 years of experience working in social services and public health, including the areas of reproductive health, child abuse prevention, hunger and homeless prevention, and sexual assault prevention and education.

 Douglas Leon Marketing and Communications Specialist